Perkerson Park

-Perkerson Park is a 50 acre park in the Capitol View and Sylvan Hills neighborhoods of Atlanta, Georgia with many amenities such as a disc golf course, six tennis courts, basketball half-court, splash pads, an elaborate playground, recreational fields, all under the shady canopy of huge oak trees.
-The park is open 6:00 AM to 11:00 PM daily.
+Perkerson Park is a 50 acre park in the Capitol View and Sylvan Hills neighborhoods of Atlanta, Georgia, United States.
+It includes a disc golf course, six tennis courts, basketball half-court, splash pads, an elaborate playground, and recreational fields, all under the shady canopy of huge oak trees.
+The park is open from 6:00 AM to 11:00 PM daily.